 The risk management structure is set out in the BPRMF.
-As a policy of the Board, it delineates the roles and responsibilities of key stakeholders in business, support and control functions across the Bank.
+As a framework of the Board, it delineates the roles and responsibilities of key stakeholders in business, support and control functions across the Bank.

-The primary Board committee overseeing risk matters across the Bank is the Board Risk, Capital Management and Compliance Committee (BRCCC).
+The primary committee overseeing risk matters across the Bank is the Risk, Capital Management and Compliance Committee (RCCC).
 It has delegated responsibility for a number of specialist topics to various sub-committees.